matrup01/data_import_modules/docu/docu.md

-   scatter (bool, optional) ... if True the data is plotted as a scatterplot - default: False secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True
+   scatter (bool, optional) ... if True the data is plotted as a scatterplot - default: False secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True showpearsonr (bool, optional) ... if True Pearsons R is calculated and shown in the plot - default: True

 4.2.8 DroneWrapper.save(filename)